The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 \section{Target selection}

-As already mentioned, the main objective of the Lockman-SpReSO survey is to provide a high quality optical spectroscopic follow-up of the FIR sources from the Herschel-PEP survey \citep{Lutz2011} with robust optical counterparts in images from OSIRIS in the SDSS-r band, up to $R_C=24.5$ mag.
-This limiting magnitude was originally chosen to reach S$/$N $\sim 3$ in the continuum with the OSIRIS instrument in MOS mode at resolution $R \sim 500$ and an integration time of about 3 hours, according to the GTC/OSIRIS Exposure Time Calculator\footnote{\url{http://www.gtc.iac.es/instruments/osiris/Osiris_ETC.php}} (ETC, version 2.0).
+As already mentioned, the main objective of the Lockman-SpReSO project is to provide a high-quality optical spectroscopic follow-up of the FIR sources from the \textit{Herschel}-PEP survey \citep{Lutz2011} with robust optical counterparts in images from OSIRIS in the SDSS $r$ band, up to $R_C=24.5$ mag.
+This limiting magnitude was originally chosen to reach an S$/$N $\sim 3$ in the continuum with the OSIRIS instrument in MOS mode at resolution $R \sim 500$ and an integration time of about 3 hours, according to the GTC/OSIRIS Exposure Time Calculator\footnote{\url{http://www.gtc.iac.es/instruments/osiris/Osiris_ETC.php}} (ETC, version 2.0).

-After selecting the FIR sources and studying which of them has an optical counterpart, it is necessary to collect all the quality information available in the literature to study the redshift and physical properties of those sources accurately.
-Data such as photometric redshifts or magnitudes in different bands are essential for this study.
+After selecting the FIR sources and studying which of them have optical counterparts, it was necessary to collect all the good-quality information available in the literature to accurately study the redshifts and physical properties of those sources.
+Data such as photometric redshifts or magnitudes in various bands are essential for this study.

 After an exhaustive search of the literature, three catalogues were used to create the bulk of the sample.
-The first of these is the catalogue of FIR objects from the PEP Survey \textit{Data Release}\footnote{\url{www.mpe.mpg.de/ir/Research/PEP/public_data_releases}} (DR1) but limited to the central $24\times24$ arcmin$^2$ of LH.
-The second catalogue is that of \citetalias{Fotopoulou2012}, in which the available information from the LH field was collected (see Section \ref{sec:3.3}).
-Finally, the third catalogue was obtained from the broadband optical images made with OSIRIS (see Section \ref{sec:3.2}).
-In addition, X-ray emitting sources were identified among the targets by using the \textit{XMM-Newton} and \textit{Chandra} missions catalogues.
-The following sections describe the process followed for obtaining the final catalogue and sample selection.
+The first of these is the catalogue of FIR objects from the PEP Survey \textit{Data Release}\footnote{\url{www.mpe.mpg.de/ir/Research/PEP/public_data_releases}} (DR1) but limited to the central $24\times24$ arcmin$^2$ of the LH field.
+The second catalogue is that of \citetalias{Fotopoulou2012}, in which the available information from the LH field was collected (see Sect. \ref{sec:3.2}).
+Finally, the third catalogue was obtained from the broad-band optical images made with OSIRIS (see Sect. \ref{sec:3.3}).
+The fusion of these three catalogues makes up the primary source catalogue of the Lockman-SpReSO project.

+In addition, X-ray emitting counterparts of the FIR sources were identified by using the \textit{XMM-Newton} and \textit{Chandra} mission catalogues.
+Other secondary catalogues were added to the project to optimize the use of the masks and observation times.
+The following sections describe the sample selection and creation of the final catalogues.